How Do You Become An Online Notary In Indiana?

 Once you have completed all these steps and obtained your commission you are ready to start performing notarial acts as a commissioned notary in Indiana.

-What are the requirements to become a Notary in Indiana?
+What are the essential requirements to become a Notary in Indiana?

-3. Residency or Employment: You must be a resident of Indiana or primarily employed within the state.
+Residency or Employment: A person is a resident and works in Indiana or the person is employed in the state.

-For further details, consult the Indiana Notary Public Guide or the Indiana SoS Website.
+Additional information can be retrieved from the Indiana Notary Public Guide and the Indiana SoS Website.

 Are Online Notaries Legal in Indiana?